polkadot-api/polkadot-api/packages/cli/README.md

 ![Save Descriptors](./img/save-descriptors.png)

-The saved descriptors file will look something like this.
+An example saved descriptors file will look something like this.

 ```json
 {